gluesql/gluesql/docs/docs/ast-builder/expressions/pattern-matching.md

-# Pattern Matching Expression
+# Pattern Matching

 ## Todo

     - LIKE: Checks if a value matches a specified pattern.